From One Program to a National Movement

 Establish the core team, articulate the vision, and build the initial infrastructure.

-Finalize the culture framework document (Coach Hurley's Five Pillars)
+Finalize the culture framework document (the Five Pillars)

 Build the NHAA website (this site) as the central resource